South Korea: Geography

+Dinosaur Ridge of Seoraksan, the highest mountain in the Taebaek mountain range in the Gangwon Province.

 South Korea occupies the southern portion of the Korean Peninsula, which extends some 1,100 km from the Continental and East Asian mainland.
 This mountainous peninsula is flanked by the Yellow Sea to the west and the Sea of Japan to the east.
 Its southern tip lies on the Korea Strait and the East China Sea.
-The country, including all its islands, lies between latitudes 33° and 39°N, and longitudes 124° and 130°E. Its total area is 100,410 km2.
+The country, including all its islands, lies between latitudes 33° and 39°N, and longitudes 124° and 130°E. Its total area is 100,472.4 km2.
 South Korea can be divided into four general regions: an eastern region of high mountain ranges and narrow coastal plains; a western region of broad coastal plains, river basins, and rolling hills; a southwestern region of mountains and valleys; and a southeastern region dominated by the broad basin of the Nakdong River.
 South Korea is home to three terrestrial ecoregions: Central Korean deciduous forests, Manchurian mixed forests, and Southern Korea evergreen forests.
 South Korea's terrain is mostly mountainous, most of which is not arable.
 Lowlands, located primarily in the west and southeast, make up only 30% of the total land area.
 South Korea has 20 national parks and popular natural areas such as the Boseong Tea Fields, Suncheon Bay Ecological Park, and Jirisan.

 About 3,000 islands lie off the western and southern coasts of South Korea, the vast majority small and uninhabited.
 Jeju Island, the country's largest island, is about 100 km off the southern coast of South Korea.
 Hallasan, a dormant volcano, is South Korea's highest point and reaches 1,950 m above sea level.
 The easternmost islands of South Korea are Ulleungdo and the Liancourt Rocks (Dokdo/Takeshima), while Marado and Socotra Rock are the southernmost islands of South Korea.